Staffie given ‘miracle’ surgery after eating six packets of chocolate coins

 Owner Amie said the PDSA treatment was a “Christmas miracle” for Hugo, adding: “I’d only been to the shops briefly and came back to find torn-up packets and bits of foil all over the floor, with the chocolate gone.

 “At first Hugo seemed fine, but I felt sick with worry when he began vomiting blood.
-He then had a seizure which was terrifying, so I called PDSA immediately.”
+He then had a seizure, which was terrifying, so I called the PDSA immediately.”

-At the hospital run by the veterinary charity, Hugo was assessed, sedated and had an X-ray which revealed its stomach was full of foil, needing surgery to remove it.
+At the hospital run by the veterinary charity, Hugo was assessed, sedated and had an X-ray, which revealed his stomach was full of foil.
+His owner was told he would need surgery to remove it.

 PDSA vet nurse Donna Southwould said: “Hugo was kept in overnight after his major surgery.
 He needed an intravenous fluid drip, medication and intensive nursing care to aid his recovery.